dotnet/roslyn/Scripting-API-Samples.md

 Install-Package Microsoft.CodeAnalysis.Scripting
 ```

 Using your text editor of choice, create a csx file.
 To run your script, use the command-line tool csi.exe.
 If you have Visual Studio installed you can access csi.exe via the Developer Command Prompt.
-If you do not have Visual Studio installed on your machine, you can access csi.exe with the [msbuild tools](https://www.microsoft.com/en-us/download/details.aspx?id=48159) or [dotnet CLI tool](https://dotnet.github.io/getting-started).
+If you do not have Visual Studio installed on your machine, you can access csi.exe with the [dotnet CLI tool](https://dotnet.github.io/getting-started).

 To run a script file simply type the command:
 ```